Class of 2026 Inductee Bios

 “Gary Donaldson was a phenomenally successful coach in the highly competitive FCIAC conference ”, said Bill Duffy, President of the Connecticut Soccer Hall of Fame.
 “He sustained excellence, reaching the state final seven times in eleven years.”

-Donaldson is being recognized posthumously after his passing in 2016.
+Donaldson was recognized posthumously after his passing in 2016.

 Chris Gbandi